Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 .png)

-The one thing that was very important for us during this project was being able to coordinate well with our team members on which parts of the video would use which tools and animation types.
+The one thing that was very important for us during this project was being able to coordinate well with our team members on which parts of the 3D product video would use which tools and animation types.
 This was due to the complexity of the video, which combined both 3D and 2D elements, meaning we had to use all the tools at our disposal.
 We actually started to color-coordinate our storyboard to make it easier for both our 3D animator and 2D animator to know exactly which parts they were working on.

 Cinema 4D and Blender